Selective machine learning of doubly robust functionals: Selective machine learning via mixed-minimax cross-validation

 and $\delta_X$ is the Dirac measure.
-We then select the empirical minimizers of and among all candidate pairs $(k_0,l_0)$ as our selected learners, denoted by $(\widehat k^{(1)},\widehat l^{(1)})$, $(\widehat k^{(2)},\widehat l^{(2)})$.
-The final estimators are We provide a high-level Algorithm~\ref{alg:cf} for the proposed selection procedure in Appendix.
-We also define the cross-validated oracle selectors
+We then select the empirical minimizer of among all candidate pairs $(k_0,l_0)$ as our selected learners, denoted by $(\widehat k^*,\widehat l^*)$.
+The final estimator is \yifan{The practical choice of $S$ should be based on empirical performance.
+In simulations studies, we have found that $S=2$ performed quite well for sample sizes 250-2000.} We provide a high-level Algorithm~\ref{alg:cf} for the proposed selection procedure in Appendix.